rajeshdchikkala/Angular/README.md

    - Its common business logic which can be used across the application.
    - There are two types of directies
       ### PREDEFINED DIRECTIVES :
 	      - Directives which are created by Angular framework.
 	      - Predefined directives are categorized into 3 types.
 		     - STRUCTURAL DIRECTIVES:
 		        - This will start with `*` Symmbol.
 Mostly used for manipulating the DOM
 		        - Examples:
-			          - (i) `*ngIf` = This will check whether to render the DOM element based on conditions.
+			          - `*ngIf` = This will check whether to render the DOM element based on conditions.
-			          - (ii)`*ngFor`= This will iterate collection data structure,DOM will automatically rendered with collection.
+			          - `*ngFor`= This will iterate collection data structure,DOM will automatically rendered with collection.

 	  ### CUSTOM DIRECTIVES :
 	      - Directives which are developed by developer
 =======
 # Databind